Attractadore/BitonicSort/BLOG.md

 # Part 1 -- Basic implementation of bitonic sort

 Bitonic is a parallel sorting algorithm that is relatively easy to implement on the GPU.
-For a more detail explanation, see [Wikipedia](https://en.wikipedia.org/wiki/Bitonic_sorter).

-In this first part, I am going to talk how I implemented an unoptimized version of bitonic sort for integers.
+In this first part, I am going to talk about how I implemented an unoptimized version of bitonic sort for integers using OpenCL.

 ## OpenCL
 OpenCL is a general purpose computing API designed by the Khronos Group.
-To start using OpenCL, we must create a context, and for that we have to select a platform and a device.
+To start using OpenCL, we have to create a context, and for that we have to select a platform and a device.
 Platforms roughly correspond to the various OpenCL devices drivers that you have installed on your system, while devices are the physical devices that these drivers can talk to.
 For most people, this will be either a CPU or a GPU.
 In my implementation of bitonic sort I search only for GPUs for simplicity.
 Once we have a selected a platform and a device, we can create a context.
 Contexts roughly correspond to a connection to a device through a driver.
 Multiple contexts can be created, so one can run multiple programs that uses OpenCL at the same time.